arindas/manjarno/README.md

-* Manjaro is not ARCH!
+# Manjaro is not ARCH!
 A lot of Manjaro users I have talked to say that Manjaro is just Arch with an installer.
 However, this is fundamentally wrong!

-Manjaro maintains a separate repository which is not in sync with Arch's main repositories which means Manjaro is not /just/ Arch.
+Manjaro maintains a separate repository which is not in sync with Arch's main repositories which means Manjaro is not *just* Arch.
 To add to that, even Manjaro wiki states that it is not Arch [1]!
 To quote the wiki,

-#+BEGIN_QUOTE
+> In fact, the differences between Manjaro and Arch are far greater than
-In fact, the differences between Manjaro and Arch are far greater than the differences between the popular Ubuntu distribution and its many derivatives, including Mint and Zorin.
+> the differences between the popular Ubuntu distribution and its many
-#+END_QUOTE
+> derivatives, including Mint and Zorin.

-* Own repository
+# Own repository
 Manjaro claims to be stable just by delaying packages for a week.
 This is not an approach a stable distribution would take at all!

-** The problems introduced
+## The problems introduced
 If Manjaro had to be actually stable, it needs to hold back the AUR packages as well.
 It has to maintain its AUR that is in sync with the Manjaro repos.